Hong Kong residents can apply for Canadian Open Work Permit and Permanent Residence in Canada starting February 8, 2021.

 Hong Kong residents who are applying from abroad remain subject to current travel restrictions and may not be able to come to Canada at this time unless they have a job offer or meet a travel exemption and comply with all public health requirements.

-According to the IRCC, Hong Kong Residents with at least 1 year of work experience in Canada and who meet the language and education criteria OR who have graduated from a post-secondary institution in Canada can apply for a Permanent Residence directly.
+According to the IRCC, Hong Kong Residents with at least 1 year of work experience in Canada and who meet the language and education criteria OR who have graduated from a post-secondary institution in Canada can apply for Permanent Residence directly.

 TORONTO — Amid concerns that China may be forcing some dual citizens in Hong Kong to renounce their Canadian passports, Canada is creating a new path to permanent residence here for Hong Kong residents.